BardicDefense/purple-hack/spells.md

 This spell turns a stone object into flesh.
 The object must be no larger than 10 cubic feet.

-#### Strength

-_Transmutation (R: Touch, D: 1 hour)_
-The subject’s Strength score doubles.

 #### Telekinesis

 _Evocation (R: Long, D: Concentration)_
 The caster can move objects with their mind.
 The maximum weight that can be moved is 25 pounds per caster level.
-The caster can hurl objects, dealing 1D6 damage per 25 pounds.
+The caster can hurl objects, dealing 1d6 damage per 25 pounds.

 #### Thunderclap

 _Evocation (R: Self, D: Instant)_
 AoE: 10-ft radius / 4 × 4.
 A thunderous boom issues forth from the caster.
 All
-creatures within the area of effect must make a Hard (Con) save or be deafened for 1D6 rounds.
+creatures within the area of effect must make a Constitution 14 save or be deafened for 1d6 rounds.

 #### Transmute Rock to Mud (R)

 _Transmutation (R: Short, D: 10 minutes)_
-Save: Hard (Arc).
+Save: Arcana 14.
 AoE: Up to 20-ft radius / 8 × 8.
-The spell turns stone into mud.
+The spell turns stone into
+mud.
 The mud is 2 ft deep, and difficult terrain.
 Creatures in the area when the spell is cast must save or fall prone.
 The reverse, Mud to Rock, turns mud into stone.